marten/dotfiles/README.md

 dotfiles
 ========

-These are dotfiles.
-There are many like them, but these are mine.
+These are my dotfiles.
+There are many like them, but these ones are mine.

 ## Installation